 Research interests: I research computer security, privacy, and in particular anonymous communications, traffic analysis, statistical inference, smart metering and peer-to-peer security.
 I have a special interest in the application of modern machine learning to security problems, as well as distributed ledgers.
 You can see my full CV and a short bio.

-Group: Within the Information Security group, I currently supervise Jamie Hayes, Raphael Toledo, Ania Piotrowska, Marios Isaakidis, Vasilis Mavroudis, Mustafa Al-Bassam and Alberto Sonnino.
+Group: Within the Information Security group, I currently supervise Jamie Hayes, Raphael Toledo, Ania Piotrowska, Marios Isaakidis, Vasilis Mavroudis, Mustafa Al-Bassam, Alberto Sonnino and Maria Schett.
 Shehar Bano and Sebastian Meiser are currently post-doctoral researchers working with me.

 Research positions & PhD supervision: I am an active researcher in computer security and privacy, and always on the lookout for talented post-doctoral researchers and doctoral (PhD) students to join our group at UCL.
 Interested candidates should email me with a copy of their Curriculum Vitae and a short research statement.

 Teaching, thesis and project supervision: I teach two classes for the UCL MSc in Information Security, namely Computer Security I (GA01) and one of the few Privacy Enhancing Technologies (GA17) courses in the world.
 I am keen to supervise undergraduate or MSc projects on security and privacy, and have some project ideas.
 My office hours relating to taught courses are integrated within the lecture series (as a fourth optional hour-long slot), and I am available for one-on-one meetings with students and tutees, usually on Tuesdays 11-12 in term time, or as arranged by email.

 Funding and other activities: My research has been funded by the EU (Panoramix, Nextleap, Decode), the EPSRC, MSR, ACE (GCHQ) and UCL.
 I sit on the board of the PET Symposium, and the ACM CCS and IH&MMS steering committees.
 I am a fellow of the Cambridge Centre for Science and Policy, and on the advisory board of the Simply Secure Project and Privacy International.
 I am open to short-term consultancy engagements around computer security and privacy research, or design reviews, through UCL Consultants.

-All Privacy Anonymity Machine Learning Crypto Policy & Econ Social Applications Tor Peer-to-peer Location Identity Security Data
+All Privacy Anonymity Machine Learning Peer-to-peer & Blockchains Crypto Policy & Econ Social Applications Tor Location Identity Security Data

 2010 - 2015